dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 moreover because having a new box without any need to support legacy produced keys.

-**Note**: As the deployment has not been run in a remote server as of writing this post, I will come back when it's done again with the missing steps.
-These are from the top of my head: a.
-Disable root login on remote host, b. copy public key to remote host, c. test connection, d. block password login on remote host, e. create config file on local host.

-Congratulations!
-By "unlocking challenge 2" you can connect to the production server.
-The next steps can be executed sequentially, in parallel or in a different order as described in the "Steps" section above.

-Before next step: `sudo apt-get update` and `sudo apt-get upgrade`.

 The default installation might not have a text editor included.
 Since this post does mostly small changes or copy-pastes, nano should be enough so `sudo apt-get install nano`.
 You might be a vim or emacs wizard instead.
 In